jar5551/mean2evo/README.md

-# Mongo + ExpressJS (ES6) + Angular2 (TS) + Node - Starter Pack

-This is MEA2N starter pack with Angular2 with angular-cli on front and ExpressJS in ES6 on back.
-Features socket.io integration, Mongo with Mongoose, Material Desing and tests (WIP).
-Passport and JWT authentication is implemented (with support of refresh tokens).

-## How to install and requirments
-Firstly you have to clone this repo.
-Then install all dependencies with `npm install`.
-You will also need to install angular cli  `npm install -g angular-cli`.
-To run backend devlopment server you have to install gulp `npm install --global gulp-cli`
+# PlanBcloud

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Development server

-Run `npm start` for a dev frontentd server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Run `gulp` for a development backend server.

-## Angular 2 code scaffolding
+## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.
+You can also use `ng generate directive/pipe/service/class/module`.

 ## Build